-Work Experience & Training Program
+Work Experience & (non-accredited) Training Program

-It is an ideal environment for youth and others experiencing disadvantage to gain experience and nationally recognised accredited training in basic construction and manufacturing skills using a range of hand, power and static tools/machines.
+It is an ideal environment for youth and others experiencing disadvantage to gain experience and non-accredited training in basic construction and manufacturing skills using a range of hand, power and static tools/machines.
 Beyond construction and manufacturing techniques and machinery use, many transferable manual skills are developed in participants.
 These include painting, sanding and basic principles of plumbing and wiring (12 volt).
 Understanding of, and adherence to workplace OH&S principles and procedures are a core component of the program.

 As well as facilitating increased scope for employment, participants also learn skills that allow them to be more self sufficient and productive in their personal lives; developing competence; thereby boosting confidence and self-esteem.
 The Castle Program aims to support participants to be empowered to maximise their capacity to be productive members of their community.

 Whilst the Castle Program does not include accredited training, it contains training around most fundamental construction skills and many fundamental manufacturing skills.
 All participants are awarded a Statement of Participation for skills and knowledge in which they are deemed competent.

 Micro-Housing Enshrined in the United Nations Covenants is the right for everyone to have access to `adequate housing'.
 Having a place to call one's home - or indeed one's castle - is a critical link to resources such as education, employment and healthcare.
 If you do not have an address or a roof over your head you can also lose other human needs such as security, pride and self-confidence.